sakloui/jorban-martysmods.github.io/docs/basic_reshade/utilizing_reshade.md

 <details markdown="block" class="details-tree">
 <summary>Understanding the Reload Button</summary>

-* The highlighted `Reload` button in the image prompts ReShade to recheck the files in the Shaders and Textures folder:
+* The `Reload` button, as highlighted in the image below, instructs ReShade to re-examine the files in the Shaders and Textures folders:

   ![Reload Button](./images/understanding_reshade_ui/rsui_reload.png)

-Clicking the `Reload` button in ReShade incorporates newly installed effects without requiring a game restart.
-It will also mirror modifications made to the shader code during its development.
+By clicking the `Reload` button, you can integrate newly installed effects without needing to restart the game.
+This feature also reflects any changes made to the shader code during development, making it a handy tool for real-time adjustments.

 </details>